Our terms of engagement outline what you need to know about the professional relationship between you and Kensington Swan when we work together.

 9.1 We will hold in confidence all information concerning you and your business and affairs that we acquire in the course of acting for you.
 We will not disclose this information to any person, unless you expressly or impliedly authorise us to do so, except to the extent required to represent you, comply with our legal obligations, or as permitted by the Rules of Conduct and Client Care.

-9.2 We may be required to collect, retain, or disclose to a bank, or by law to a competent authority, information relating to you (including but not limited to information about any country under whose law your organisation is constituted, or if you are an individual, your citizenship and tax residence of any country or countries, or information about the citizenship and tax residency of any country or countries of any controlling persons of entities).
-You irrevocably authorise us to collect, retain, and release any such information we hold to a bank or any competent authority.
+9.2 We may be required to collect, retain, or disclose to a bank, or by law to any competent supervisory or regulatory authority, information or documentation relating to you (including but not limited to information about any country under whose law your organisation is constituted, or if you are an individual, your citizenship and tax residency of any country or countries, or information about the citizenship and tax residency of any country or countries of any controlling persons of entities).
+You irrevocably authorise us to collect, retain, and release any such information or documentation we hold to a bank or any competent supervisory or regulatory authority, as well as to instruct and provide any information or documentation to any agent who may be instructed to facilitate or assist us with our compliance with all relevant laws and regulations.

 10.1 You are the only party who may rely on our advice.
 We owe no duty or liability to any other party, including any associated companies, shareholders, directors, employees, or family members.
 If you want any other party to be able to rely on our advice, our written agreement is required.